Things You Can’t Miss in Niue!

 8. Explore the Deep on a Scuba Diving Excursion

 Make the most of the mesmerising underwater world of Niue by trying out scuba diving!
-There are two PADI-accredited dive operators available on the island, giving you the opportunity to dive in underwater chasms, caves, coral reefs, pinnacles and more with an experienced operator.
-Dive courses are also available should you want to learn a new skill among some of the world’s clearest water (sometimes up to 80m!) teeming with tropical coral and fish.
+There are PADI-accredited dive operators available on the island, giving you the opportunity to dive in underwater chasms, caves, coral reefs, pinnacles and more with an experienced operator.
+Dive courses are also available should you want to learn a new skill among some of the world’s clearest water (sometimes up to 80 m/262 ft!) teeming with tropical coral and fish.
 Dive a little deeper into the subject in The Guide to Scuba Diving in Niue.
-Plus, we also feature this activity in 10 Romantic Activities in Niue for Couples.
+Plus, we also feature this activity in the 10 Romantic Things to Do in Niue.

 9. Watch or Learn How to Do Local Handicrafts

-See Niue’s creative streak by mingling with the locals at the Niue Market, watching the women at work at the Niue Council of Women, or even learning how to weave your own coaster at the Scenic Matavai Resort.
+See Niue’s creative streak by mingling with the locals at the Niue Market, watching the women at work at the Niue Council of Women, or even learning how to weave your own coaster at the Aliki Weaving Group at Aliutu Hall.
 Niue women learn how to weave practical items from a young age, while some talented individuals also make fabulous handcrafted jewellery to sell at local markets.
-The Niue Market takes place in Alofi every Monday, Wednesday and Friday morning, while Wednesday is the handicraft day at the Niue Council of Women in Makini Hall.
-Those staying at the Matavai Resort can even learn to weave their own creations at the Monday weaving session.
-Learn more about immersing in the local culture in the 10 Best Ways to Experience the Niue Culture.
+Learn more about immersing in this cultural experience in the 10 Best Ways to Experience the Niue Culture.

 10. Stargaze in Some of the World’s Darkest Skies

 Finally, if you have some energy to spare deep into the night, then be sure to set some time aside for stargazing.
 With minimal artificial light pollution coming from Niue and being hundreds of kilometres away from other landmasses with towns and cities, Niue presents some of the darkest skies for stargazing.
-The views of the Southern Hemisphere’s night’s skies are incredibly vivid on a clear night, so much so that the island is even being considered as an International Dark Sky Reserve, so watch this space!
+The views of the Southern Hemisphere’s night skies are incredibly vivid on a clear night, so much so that the island has been established as the world’s first International Dark Sky Nation!
+Learn more about the best stargazing in the 5 Best Places for Stargazing in Niue.